-The following list is far from exhaustive and is in no particular order.
+The following list of incredible LEGO projects is far from exhaustive and is in no particular order.

 Location: Tel Aviv, Israel

-The project was undertaken to honor an 8-year-old cancer victim (and Lego-lover) Omer Sayag who had lost his battle with the disease.
+The LEGO project was undertaken to honor an 8-year-old cancer patient Omer Sayag who had lost his battle with the disease.

 Location: California, U.S.

-The incredibly detailed model is a true work of art and weighed in at a whopping 1057 kg.
+The incredibly detailed model is a true work of art and weighed in at a whopping 1 tonne.
 It was so heavy it required the use of a forklift truck to put it into place.

-Amount of Lego pieces used: Varies but largest (Mona Lisa) consumed 30,000 bricks
+Amount of LEGO pieces used: Varies but the largest (Mona Lisa) consumed 30,000 bricks

 Location: Eric Harshbarger is based in Alabama in the U.S.

-Artist Eric Harshbarger creates amazing mosaics and other pieces of artwork using his skill and Lego pieces alone.
-As if this isn't specialized enough, he focusses on recreating famous works of art in Lego form.
+Artist Eric Harshbarger creates amazing mosaics and other pieces of artwork using his skill and LEGO pieces alone.
+As if this isn't specialized enough, he focuses on recreating famous works of art in LEGO form.

-4. This Tower Bridge replica is a Guinness World Record Winner
+4. This Tower Bridge replica is a Guinness World Record Winning LEGO structure

 Build duration: 1 year